ATL-WDI-Curriculum/es6-1/README.md

 // will print out 1, 2
 ```

-ES2015 introduces the concept of block scoping, which allows us to limit the scope of a variable declared with [let](http://es6-features.org/#BlockScopedVariables) to a given block `{ ... }`.
+[let](http://es6-features.org/#BlockScopedVariables): ES2015 introduces the concept of block scoping, which allows us to limit the scope of a variable declared with `let` to a given block `{ ... }`.
 It also avoids variables hoisting, as a variable is only declared/assigned where it exists within our code.

 ```js
 // ES2015